cossacklabs/product-docs/acra/configuring-maintaining/optimizations/_index.md

 # Optimizations

-This section contains a set of specific optimizations and practices for more efficient use of Acra
+This section contains a set of specific optimizations and practices for your applications and infrastructures when using with Acra.

-## Management
+## Infrastructure management and configuration

 * [Vertical scaling](/acra/configuring-maintaining/optimizations/vertical_scaling/)